cloned2k16/SNGT/README.md

 > - Open & Extensible
 > - Flexible & Resilient
 > - No 'company policy rules' to comply with
-> - You always own your data and only you decide who what and when you share ..
+> - You always own your data and only you decide what, when and to who you share it ..
 > -

 this will be just the first application